 - Always plant at the same depth as they are in their container.

-- In heavy soils add compost prior to planting and gypsum to soils that are particularly heavy, like clay.
+- In heavy soils add compost before planting and gypsum to particularly heavy soils, like clay.

 - After planting adding a thick layer of mulch will help retain moisture and suppress weeds.

 - Be careful not to apply it too deep directly around the trunk of the plant.